chuseq/som/README.md

 ```

 ## matrix.sh
 Bash script to generate a matrix with the vector representations of a set of genomic sequences.
 It scans the subdirectory with the compressed fasta sequences, applies the program  `vector` on each sequence, and stores each vector as a line in an output file.
 If there are N fasta files, the resulting matrix has dimension Nx16.
-This script is intended to run only once, to generate de input data file for the `som` program.
+This script is intended to run only once, to generate the input data file for the `som` program.

 Usage:
 ```